PSA Submission Tiers — Pricing and Turnaround Compared

 Worked example

 A collector has 50 raw Pokémon cards ranging from likely PSA 6 to PSA 10.
-Submitting all 50 at PSA Bulk costs $750.
+Submitting all 50 at PSA's Value Bulk tier (~$25/card) costs $1,250.
 After grading, only 12 cards come back PSA 9+ and worth resale.
-A pre-screen at $0.99 each would have cost $50 total, surfaced the likely PSA 6-8 cards, and saved roughly $570 in grading fees.
+A pre-screen at $0.99 each costs $50 total, flags the 38 likely PSA 6-8 cards before they ship, and avoids roughly $950 in grading fees on cards that wouldn't have profited.